zeljkoobrenovic/grounded-architecture/_posts/2022-06-02-superglue.markdown

 <br>
-## Superglueing in Action #1: Aligning Conflicting Organizational Goals
+## Supergluing in Action #1: Aligning Conflicting Organizational Goals

 In many IT organizations, tensions often arise between key areas: **technology, product, organizational structure, and business strategy**.
 These areas tend to evolve at different speeds and often have conflicting priorities.
 Without proper alignment, the result can be poor decisions, increased complexity, stalled initiatives, and missed opportunities.